-You can encounter alien vessels at any time.
+You can encounter alien vessels at any time, even when you are in Hyperspace.
+When that happens, you automatically drop from Hyperspace.
 If you need to quit an encounter, enter your Navigator's Maneuver mode and move away from the alien ship until it is no longer visible on your view screen.
 Note that during an encounter, the alien ship can scan your ship and analyze your strengths and weaknesses, just as you can theirs.
 In particular, they can detect if your shields are up and whether or not your weapons are armed.
-These may be interpreted as hostlie gestures.
+These may be interpreted as hostile gestures.

-4.2.1 Communications

-Communicating with aliens can be an enlightening experience.
-The main points on alien communication have already been covered in Section 3.2.3 above, here are some additional hints to make your communications more effective.
-First, you can pause communications for up to two minutes by pressing the + key.
-This will give you a little time to gather your thoughts without the realtime clock ticking.
-Second, not all races respond optimally to the Friendly posture.
+4.2.1 Communications: Communicating with aliens can be an enlightening experience, to say the least.
+The main points on alien communication have already been covered in Section 3.2.3.

+Not all races respond optimally to the Friendly posture.
 Experiment with different postures until you discover the most effective approach for each race.
 Make notes of any information you receive during each encounter, including information on the success or failure of a particular posture, as well as general information that can help you complete your mission.
 Once you develop friendly relations with a race, they will be willing to give you more information.

-Finally, note that not every member of a given race will have the same knowledge and information as any other member of that race.
+Not every member of a given race will have the same knowledge and information as any other member of that race.
 Feel free to ask others the same question.

-4.2.2 Combat

-The greater the number of combat incidences with any race, the less likely it is that you will ever be able to establish friendly communications with that race.
+4.2.2 Combat: The greater the number of combat incidences with any race, the less likely it is that you will ever be able to establish friendly communications with that race.
 It sometimes pays to be friendly, or even obsequious, if that doesn't offend your sense of dignity.

-Note that some alien vessels are impervious to certain kinds of weapons, so even a direct hit may amount to nothing against a vessel immune to that kind of weapon.
+Some alien vessels are impervious to certain kinds of weapons, so even a direct hit may amount to nothing against a vessel immune to that kind of weapon.
 Experience will guide you on the correct choice of weapon under the circumstances.
 And while you may be able to evade missile attacks, you cannot evade laser fire.

-Note that it is not always desirable to completely destroy alien vessels during combat.
+It is not always desirable to completely destroy alien vessels during combat.
 If you cease combat and enter communications, the aliens may surrender and tell you anything you want to know.